|

 druid’s job The druid’s function is facilitative rather than

 interventionist.
-He remains in a state of readiness, engaged only when an
+He remains in a state of readiness, engaged only when an individual

-or a marked decline in adaptive capacity.
+marked decline in adaptive capacity.
 Such symptoms indicate that the

 individual is operating within an inappropriate or maladaptive response